verai17/piggyoink/README.md

 # Expense Tracker Application

 This project is built in React JS for frontend, Node JS for backend, Sequelize ORM using Postgres.

 ## Setup

-#### Postgres Database

-For Postgres setup locally, reference [here](https://www.codecademy.com/article/installing-and-using-postgresql-locally).

-For Postgres GUI Application, install [pgAdmin](https://www.pgadmin.org/download/).

-Once successfully setup, create a new database `piggyoink` under public schema.

 #### React